openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 First of all let's talk about `ngraph::Node` input/output ports.
 Each nGraph operation has input and output ports except cases when operation has Result, Parameter or Constant type.

-Every port belongs to its node so via port we can access parent node, get shape and type for particular input/output, get all consumers in case of output port and get producer node in case of input port.
+Every port belongs to its node so using port we can access parent node, get shape and type for particular input/output, get all consumers in case of output port and get producer node in case of input port.

 Lets look at code example.
 ~~~~~~~~~~~~~{.cpp}